viega/hatrack/README.md

 # Hatrack
-## Hash tables for parallel programming.
+## Hash tables for parallel programming

 This project consisists of several different hash tables suitable for parallel programming, and one reference hash table that is only